sanogenetics/sano-fe-test/README.md

   -  If you struggled with any parts of the test, what were they?
   -  If you had more time, what would you improve or change?

-Step 6: Send us an email with the following:
+# Submitting the test

-- Link to your pull request
+- Please link to your Loom video as the pull request you want us to review in the section below.
-- Loom video link
 - Add `sano-review` as a contributor to your private repo and confirm that you have done this.

 Thank you and we hope you have fun with the test!

+# Solution

+This part is for you!
+Please drop your loom video link in here as well as anything else you'd like to add/link to.